rincewound/opendcu/Readme.md

 Any changes to the configuration will require a restart of the module to be activated.

+## I/O (IO)
+The I/O Module provides a generic interface to all I/O modules of the concrete hardware.

+### Configuration Interface
+ * The module will publish the API endpoint api/io/input which accepts input settings using PUT and DELETE queries.
+ * The module will publish the API endpoint api/io/ouput which accapts output settings using PUT and DELETE queries.
+ * The module will publish the API endpoint api/io/cmd which accepts output commands.

+### Configuration Behavior
+The configuration is immediately relayed to the concrete I/O implementations.
+Depending on these modules a restart might be required

 # Licensing
 Barracuda is free to use for private non-commercial use.